Skip to main content

 POST /v1/suggest (and other suggest endpoints)Read-only, inherently safe to retry

-Every other mutating endpoint (PATCH, DELETE, and any non-search POST) requires Idempotency-Key and will return 400 validation_error if it is missing.
+Every other mutating endpoint (PATCH, DELETE, and any non-exempt POST) requires Idempotency-Key and will return 400 validation_error if it is missing.

 Example: Safe Retry Pattern